grubaughlab/2024_paper_GWAS/README.md

-  -> R code for visualization is included in "RScripts"
+  -> R code for visualization is included in "RScript"

   -> The "rds_ge_ml" folder gives the results of statistical analyses